juanfonsecasolis/juanfonsecasolis.github.io/README.md

 Welcome!
 I'm a DSP enthusiast, software developer, speaker, and author.
 At this site you can get information about the articles I've written, my background and interests.
 Please take a look to [my CV](slides/jfonseca_curriculumVitae_last.pdf).
 <h2>Interests</h2>

-Mathematical signal processing, audio processing and digital acoustics, pattern recognition, human-computer interaction, and quality control/assurance.
+Mathematical signal processing, audio processing and digital acoustics, pattern recognition, and audio/video quality control.

 ## Blog
 * 21 Mar 2015 >> [Band-limited interpolation applied to a BCCR signal](blog/JFonseca.interpolacionBL.html)